 The Bank has strong values, a clear and energizing mission and a deep sense of purpose which drives its ability to attract experienced, talented and committed professionals.
 The institution has embraced diversity and inclusion which are key drivers in establishing greater staff member engagement, commitment and improved performance.
 The Bank offers the chance for deeply satisfying work, significant skill development and experience.
 We are characterised by a strong sense of community – values that can be elusive in large organisations.
 The Bank is valued for the strong expertise of its workforce, its in-depth knowledge of the country’s developmental issues and its responsiveness to its clients.
 Bank staff are connected to the Bank’s mission; they find their work interesting and relevant and appreciate the Bank’s diversity; job security and the Bank’s generous benefits packages are recognised as a valuable asset.
 Our goals are deeply founded on values that recognise staff members as individuals from nuanced families and therefore strive for a conducive environment which caters for such.

 The purpose of this Human Resources Policy is to provide staff throughout IDBZ with a source of continuing guidelines.
 In compiling this Policy, the principle of equal opportunities for all whereby no staff member shall be discriminated against, on the grounds of colour, creed, sex, marital status, religion etc has been strictly adhered to.
 This policy must be read and operationalised together with the Human Resources Procedures and Processes Manual.
 Each Director/Head/Manager of the Department/Unit/Division – as a practicing human resource practitioner – is responsible for the interpretation of these policies in his/her area of jurisdiction.
-Where doubt exists as to the correct interpretation of these policies, the CSDR will be consulted.
+Where doubt exists as to the correct interpretation of these policies, the CSHD will be consulted.

-CSDR through its Director shall be the custodian of the Policy and its Manual and shall ensure uniformity in its application and interpretation in liaison with respective Office holders of Departments/Units/Divisions.
+CSHD through its Director shall be the custodian of the Policy and its Manual and shall ensure uniformity in its application and interpretation in liaison with respective Office holders of Departments/Units/Divisions.

-Any deviation from the policy shall require the express approval of the Chief Executive Officer upon recommendations by the Director: CSDR arising from any suggestions related to recurrent problems or changed circumstances.
+Any deviation from the policy shall require the express approval of the Chief Executive Officer upon recommendations by the Director: CSHD arising from any suggestions related to recurrent problems or changed circumstances.

 This Policy elaborates on the basic conditions of service of staff members.
 Together with the staff handbook, the Human Resources Policy and its Manual forms a part of the contract between the Bank and each staff member and set out the rights, duties and obligations of staff members on the one hand and of the Bank on the other.
 They express the internal regulations of the Bank governing the employment relationship between staff members and the Bank.
 The following sections are covered in this Policy: